 Campuses have expanded course offerings to encourage more students to participate in the summer term.
-Between 2000 and 2019,2 the number of primary courses available in the summer has grown from about 2,700 to more than 5,700.
+Between 2000 and 2020,2 the number of primary courses available in the summer has grown from about 2,700 to more than 3,800.
 Some of this growth has been because of the special advantages the summer term offers.
 For example, campuses use summer to offer special courses not available as frequently during the regular academic year (e.g., internships, field study, and travel study).
 Additional benefits of enrolling during the summer term are included below.

 - More campuses are offering special summer programs for entering students (new freshmen and transfers), which give them an early start on their UC coursework. - Students can choose to take an entire year's worth of foreign language in less than three months. - For undergraduates, enrolling in courses offered during the summer that are usually over-enrolled in the regular academic year can decrease their time-to-degree. - Students are attracted to summer because of its shorter terms and more flexible scheduling, which allow them to use the remaining time to work, travel, or fulfill other personal obligations. - Online instruction has attracted additional students to summer because of convenience and flexibility, helping students complete their UC coursework without having to stay on or commute to campus.
-This year's huge increase in summer FTE due to the conversion to remote instruction shows how big a factor it is for students to have access to their home campus courses when they are home in the summer. - Students find the summer per-unit tuition model, which allows them to pay only for the courses they take, affordable and more tailored to their individual needs. - Students often choose to enroll in the summer term to take advantage of the smaller class sizes and increased faculty contact that summer courses often provide.
+The increase in summer FTE over summer 2019 due to the transition to remote instruction suggests that student access to their home campus courses when they are home during the summer is a factor in enrollment decisions. - Students find the summer per-unit tuition model, which allows them to pay only for the courses they take, affordable and more tailored to their individual needs. - Students often choose to enroll in the summer term to take advantage of the smaller class sizes and increased faculty contact that summer courses often provide.